shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 ## Description:

-This repository contains an implementation of a [Vector Quantised Variational AutoEncoder (VQVAE)](https://arxiv.org/abs/1711.00937) that generates HipMRI images using data from a CSIRO study.
+This repository contains an implementation of a Vector Quantised Variational AutoEncoder (VQVAE) that generates HipMRI images using data from a CSIRO study.
 This VQVAE aims to reconstruct recognizable images of provided HipMRI images; this will be measured by a Structural Similarity (SSIM) index, with an acceptable result being a value of over 0.6.
 The intentions of this project are to allow the generation of high-quality MRI imaging that can be applied in numerous medical settings and extended to producing other MRI imaging if provided with a sufficient dataset to train on.
+The original paper for VQVAEs can be found at https://arxiv.org/abs/1711.00937.

 ## VQVAE Description